Book your Jaffna Hotel. Here you can book hotels in Jaffna. Also can book hotels in other countries too easily through our search guide.

 Nallur Kandasamy temple annual festival used to take place in the month of July or August according to Tamil first moon day in these months.
 This temple is not a tourist destination for entertainment.
 It is a worshiping place for the Tamil Hindu community and other believers in God Skanda.
 Worshipers coming to this temple used to attend poojas in their Tamil traditional dresses.
 So take necessary precautions not to harm the feelings of the devotees coming over here to attend their god's annual festival.
 You can stay outside of the temple complex with any dress.
 But most of the European visitors used to From the Jaffna town you can reach the temple within 20 minutes of time with a tuk tuk.
 Normally the temple opens in the mornings till noon.
 And then in the evening it will open and will close early night.
 During the festival days all the roads connecting the Nallur temple will be closed for the benefits of the pilgrims.

-Aftermath of Easter Sunday incidents security around the Nallur Temple complex is beefed-up.
-Visitors to Nallur temple are requested not to bring large parcels or bags.
-Also devotees are requested to support the Armed forces with their checking process for the safety of the general public.
-People can visit the temple as normal after a small security checkup.
+Security around the Nallur Temple complex is increased as to prevent the spreading of COVID-19 infection among the temple visitors.
+Visitors to Nallur temple are requested to follow Health Officers advice when entering the temple complex.
+Also devotees are requested to support the Health Officers for the safety of the general public.
+People can visit the temple as normal as they will be monitored by health officials.

 6.00 AM - 12.00 Noon | 3.00 PM - 5.45 PM